bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Imagine creating games that you could play where you\'re pressing keys on your keyboard and things happen in the browser or something like that.
+Imagine creating games that you could play where you&apos;re pressing keys on your keyboard and things happen in the browser or something like that.
 That would be fun.